JanaDGray/Hello-World/README.md

 # Hello-World
-my first web development repositroy
+my first web development repository
+This file will be used for the web development boot camp